tsackton/taelgar/Species/Languages.md

 _Real world mapping_: Sioux
 _Alphabet_: Unknown
 %%^End%%

+%%^Campaign:none%%
+%% Merfolk language clearly exists but I don't have details; might be worth putting here at least what we know  %%
+##### Merfolk
+%%^End%%

 ### Extra-Planar Languages
 Time and space do not work on the other planes as they do on the material plane, and each plane tends to be represented by a single language.
 Barring special gifts or blessings of natives of these planes, or magical aid, these are typically difficult, although not impossible, for outsiders to learn.